MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ## User journey of Teams Toolkit

-Teams Toolkit provides features of Teams app development to make it easy to debug, deploy, and publish.
+Teams Toolkit provides features of Teams app development to debug, deploy, and publish.
 It automates manual work and provides great integration of Teams and Azure resources.
 The following image shows Teams Toolkit user journey:

 ![Teams Toolkit User Journey](./images/teams-toolkit-user-journey.png)

 ## Take a tour of Teams Toolkit for Visual Studio Code

-After Toolkit installation, you will see the Teams Toolkit UI with limited functionalities as shown in following image:
+After Toolkit installation, you will see the Teams Toolkit UI as shown in following image:

 :::image type="content" source="../assets/images/teams-toolkit-v2/manual/teams toolkit.png" alt-text="mini functions":::

 You can select **Quick Start** to explore the Teams Toolkit, or select **Create a new Teams App** to create one Teams project.
-If you have a Teams Project created by Teams Toolkit v2.+ opened in VS Code, you will see Teams Toolkit UI with all functionalities as shown in the following image:
+If you have a Teams project created by Teams Toolkit v2.+ opened in VS Code, you will see Teams Toolkit UI with all functionalities as shown in the following image:

 :::image type="content" source="../assets/images/teams-toolkit-v2/manual/toolkit functions.png" alt-text="functions":::